-For a given mass, $\sigma_{th}$ is the maximum of all of the different $\sigma$'s found for all of the different cooling temperatures considered. $\sigma_{th}$ is determined separately for 1 $M_{\odot}$ white dwarfs and for WD J0551+4135.
-The maximum of the two will be used to set the catalysis heating bounds in white dwarfs and will be referred to as $\sigma_H$.
-At low masses $M<0.012$, where no annihilation bound exists for 1 $M_{\odot}$ white dwarfs, $\sigma_H$ is $\sigma_{th}$ for WD J0551+4135.
-The calculated values of $\sigma_{th}$ and $\sigma_H$ can be found in Figure \ref{fig:multiplier}.
+For a given mass, $\sigma_{th}$ is the maximum $\sigma$ found among all of the different cooling temperatures considered. $\sigma_{th}$ is determined separately for 1 $M_{\odot}$ WDs and WD J0551+4135.
+The maximum of the two is used to set the catalysis heating bounds in WDs and is referred to as $\sigma_H$.
+When $M<0.012$ g, the annihilation bound only applies to WD J0551+4135 and so only its value of $\sigma_{th}$ is used to set $\sigma_H$.
+The calculated values of $\sigma_{th}$ and $\sigma_H$ can be found in Fig.\ref{fig:multiplier}.